A panoramic photo of the Saint Marys River as viewed from Wildlight. A panoramic photo of the Saint Marys River as viewed from Wildlight.

 Although the total land area of DSAP2 includes 15,000 acres, development will take place in limited stages over several decades.
 Each stage has its own Preliminary Development Plan, which must be approved by Nassau County and includes detailed specifications such as building heights and road setbacks.

-Step 4 Within approximately 90 days of PDP approval Site Engineering Plans
+Step 4 COMPLETE Site Engineering Plans

 In this final step of planning and approval, engineering plans for elements such as road improvements and storm water management are submitted to the proper governmental agencies — the Army Corps of Engineers, Department of Transportation and so forth.